Irlandesee/rust/ownership/readme.md

 # copy
-Rust hash a spcieal annotation called the copy trait that the the programmer can place on types like integers that are stored on the stack.
+Rust has a special annotation called the copy trait that the the programmer can place on types like integers that are stored on the stack.
 If a type implements the Copy trait, an older variable is till usable after assignment.
 Rust won't let the user annotate a type with the copy trait if the type, or any of its parts, has implemented the Drop trait.
 If the type needs something special to happen when the value goes out of scope and the Copy annotation is added to the type, a compile-time error is generated.
 Any group op simple scalar values can implement copy, and nothing that requires allocation or is some form of resource can implement Copy.

 Types that implement copy: